xiaowulang-turbo/Lesson-Resource-Rec-Sys/README.md

-# Config-Template-Project
+# Lesson-Resource-Reconmendation-System

-The eslint and prettier configs that you should follow for a new project
+This is a recommendation system for lesson resources.